rh-01/Hex-Keypad/README.md

 - hex keypad (or simply 16 push buttons)
 - existing counter from output module (needs to be inverted with an additional 74HC04) to scan columns
 - quad OR (74HC32) for encoding rows and columns
-- 2 triggers - one for key encoder (4-OR gate, 4072), one for signal switch (4-OR gate + additional OR for '0' button which otherwise is not captured)
+- 2 triggers - one for the 3- state buffer or key encoder (4-OR gate, 4072), one for signal switch (4-OR gate + additional OR for '0' button which otherwise is not captured)
-- 4-bit 3-state Buffer (with Schmitt trigger) [74HC126]
+- 4-bit 3-state buffer (with Schmitt trigger) [74HC126]

 ## 3 - Signal router
 Routes the input signal to MAR or RAM according to the input selected (MAR, RAM msb/lsb).
 It and consists of the following components: